Huge ship blocking Suez Canal partially refloated, more work needed

 “The good news is she’s moved.
 But she is still stuck in the mud.
 A second large anchor-handling tug will arrive this morning.
 Hopefully they will be able to pull her free.”

-The ship’s technical manager Bernhard Schulte Shipmanagement (BSM) said operations to ensure the vessel is completely refloated were still ongoing.
+The ship’s technical manager Bernhard Schulte Shipmanagement (BSM) did not immediately respond to a request to comment.

 Graphic: Ever Given contained vessel refloated, but massive ship jam remains at Suez Canal -